-- Record of title (previously Certificate of Title; renamed in the Land Transfer Act 2017; also known as a computer register, unique identifier or property title) - Land Information Memorandum (LIM report) refer to separate topic: Council Compliance
+- Record of title (previously Certificate of Title; renamed in the Land Transfer Act 20171; also known as a computer register, unique identifier or property title) - Land Information Memorandum (LIM report) refer to separate continuing professional development topic

 Note

 There will be additional information from other sources that licensees must also obtain, understand and communicate.
 For example, research of district, regional and unitary plans, financial statements for businesses, electrical safety certificates.
 These are covered in other Continuing Professional Development material.